W. Stanley Moss: Antarctica

 By mid-February with melting ice and the loss of the ice landing strip floating out to sea, air access ceased.

-The expedition arrived at Scott Base on 2 March 1958, and Moss’s report was published in the Sunday Pictorial the following day.
-On 4 March, Moss attended the celebratory dinner with Fuchs, Hillary, David Stratton, George Lowe, Geoffrey Pratt, Harold Lister, George Marsh, George Lowe, Hannes La Grange, Jon Stephenson, Allan Rogers, Joseph “Bob” Miller, John Lewis, Ralph Lenton and 2 others.
+The expedition arrived at Scott Base on 2 March 1958, and Moss's report was published in the Sunday Pictorial the following day.
+On 4 March, Moss attended the celebratory dinner with Fuchs, Hillary, David Stratton, George Lowe, Geoffrey Pratt, Harold Lister, George Marsh, George Lowe, Hannes La Grange, Jon Stephenson, Allan Rogers, Joseph "Bob" Miller, John Lewis, Ralph Lenton and 2 others.

-He left in mid-March 1958 returning to New Zealand on the American amour plated icebreaker, USS Glacier.
+He left in mid-March 1958 returning to New Zealand on the American armour plated icebreaker, USS Glacier.

 Sailing the Pacific

 Taking to sea from New Zealand again, he sailed with Bill Endean, Rex Hill, Warwick Davies (aged 19), John Ewing (aged 19) in Endeans's 47 ft Alden-rigged Malabar ketch, the Crusader, through the islands of the Pacific to Tahiti.
 Here the crew split up and Moss joined the crew of the 50-ft motorsailer Manawanui from Tahiti to Nassau, Bahamas.
 Tig Lowe was skipper, Howard "Bones" Kanter was navigator, and other crew members were two New Zealanders.
 They stopped at Mangareva, where Moss and Lowe put on a boxing exhibition - much to the delight of the islanders.
 They sailed on to the Pitcairn Islands, Easter Island, the Galapagos Islands and Panama, eventually landing at Nassau in December 1959.